Tymotex/Employ.me/README.md

 # Employ.me

-Employ.me is a web application that scrapes together job postings from major job-hunting platforms and provides automation services for the user to track their application for postings they are interested in.
-This project was the winning entry for SENG2021 at UNSW and our team (AT3K) received the Macquarie Group Software Engineering prize.
+Employ.me is a web application that scrapes together job postings from major job-hunting platforms and provides automation services for the user to track their application for job postings they are interested in.
+This project was the winning entry for SENG2021 at UNSW and our team (AT3K) received the Macquarie Group Software Engineering prize for 1st place in SENG2021.

--   <a href="https://employ-me.netlify.app/">Deployed prototype here</a>
+<a href="https://employ.me.timz.dev/">Deployed prototype here</a> 🚀

+Built with:
+- React with Material UI
+- Flask
+- MongoDB

-### Features Summary:
+## Features

 A list of features Employ.me offers:
 - Scrapes job postings from several sources and allows you to automate your job application tracking with a single click
 - Manage and see your job applications in intuitive views: